hora/politics-of-tech-workshop/README.md

 ## [Tech companies decide who deserves empathy](/research-topics/tech-companies-decide-who-deserves-empathy)

+**Content warning:** the article briefly describes the aftermath of terrorist attacks, violence, and natural disasters.

 From the article:

 > The people who run the Internet platforms are making calls about who they